-- The circumstances of the child or young person have changed in a manner which has impacted on the appropriateness of the agreed provision; - All or part of the Direct Payments have not been used to secure the agreed provision; - Theft, fraud or another offence may have occurred in connection with the Direct Payments; - Payments have continued where a child or young person has died; - Any remaining balance left over at the end of the year (anniversary of the first payment).
+- The circumstances of the child or young person have changed in a manner which has impacted on the appropriateness of the agreed provision; - All or part of the Direct Payments have not been used to secure the agreed provision; - Theft, fraud or another offence may have occurred in connection with the Direct Payments; - Payments have continued where a child or young person has died; - The balance has not been used for up to four payments.

-It must give notice in writing (including email) to the recipient, setting out the reasons for the decision, the amount to be repaid and a reasonable timescale within which the amount must be repaid.
+The local authority must give notice in writing (including email) to the recipient, setting out the reasons for the decision, the amount to be repaid and a reasonable timescale within which the amount must be repaid.